bratpeki/modern-milkytracker-guide/docs/fx.md

 Keep in mind that `OFFSET MULTIPLER` is read in hex.
 So, with `901`, you are offsetting the sample playback start position by 256 (`0x100`) bytes, with `902` by 512 bytes, and so on.

-The maximum offset amount is 65280 bytes.
+The maximum offset amount is 65280 (0x10000) bytes.

 `900`, of course, makes no change to the sample playback.

+If you're dealing with a large sample, and intend to chop it using 9xx, consider [resampling the sample](./samples.md#resample).

 ## Axy Volume slide